grahamedgecombe/arc/README.markdown

 and after that, who knows?

-I've also got a cryptic `TODO` list (and some comments spred about the code) with shorter-term problems and thoughts.
+I've also got a cryptic `TODO` list (and some comments spread about the code) with shorter-term bugs and ideas.

 Building
 --------